Uinyw/financetracker/pages/story.md

 Ferdinant 37 Technic enthusiast\

 > Ferdinatn likes to take pictures of his bills and want's them to be scanned automatically by FinanceTracker, because he doesn't want to type everything by hand.
-He thinks usability is the most important feature and is greatfull for the auto completion offered for even tagging his new items.
+He thinks usability is the most important feature and he is often using the auto completion function for the tagging of new expenses.

 Herbert 40\